adithyabsk/prajna/DEVELOPERS.md

     * Note: the powers of tau file will be downloaded by the `build.js` script since heroku [runs the build process by default](https://devcenter.heroku.com/changelog-items/1557) for node projects.
+    * The `whitenoise` package is required since Django does not serve static files by default in production.
+Make sure to add it.

 ## Local development